 In 2005, the Pedro Martin family donated the Freedom Tower to the College.
 An iconic landmark in the Downtown Miami skyline, adjacent to the expanding Wolfson Campus, the 1925 building was designed by the architectural firm of Schultze & Weaver as the headquarters of The Miami News.
 During the 1960s, it was used by the federal government to process, document, and provide social and medical services for the incoming wave of Cuban refugees.
 The Tower earned the designation of National Historic Landmark in 2008.

 Under the guidance of MDC President Dr Eduardo J. Padrón, the College formalized its art collecting program in 2005 and consolidated the eight campus galleries to create the Art Gallery System.
-Its first director, Jorge Luis Gutierrez, and the AGS staff mounted a range of exhibitions, many curated from the MDC collection, as well as much-anticipated annual faculty and student shows.
+The AGS staff mounted a range of exhibitions, many curated from the MDC collection, as well as much-anticipated annual faculty and student shows.

 In 2012, MDC established the Museum of Art and Design (MOAD), a flagship art space at the Freedom Tower.
-Under its first director, Jeremy Mikolajczak, the Museum took over the care of the MDC collection of approximately 2,300 works of art and oversaw the programming of the campus galleries.
+The Museum took over the care of the MDC collection of approximately 2,300 works of art and oversaw the programming of the campus galleries.
 The individual MDC campuses retook responsibility for the campus galleries in 2017.